rimsha468/ThreatLens-multi-modal-phishing-detection/README.md

   has its risk score capped low — this exists specifically to stop the ML model from occasionally misclassifying well-known sites.
-- **Final risk scoring** in `/scan/url` blends: the structural model's phishing probability, the optional text model's phishing probability (weighted 40/60 toward text when both are present, with a floor so one model can't fully cancel a strongly confident other model), the trusted-domain cap, and a URLhaus override (any hit forces risk ≥ 95).
-  The response includes a human-readable `reasons` list explaining the verdict (HTTPS/`@`/keyword checks, model agreement/disagreement, URLhaus status, trusted-domain status).
+- **Final risk scoring** in `/scan/url` blends: the structural model's phishing probability, the trusted-domain cap, and a URLhaus override (any hit forces risk ≥ 95).
+The response includes a human-readable `reasons` list explaining the verdict (HTTPS/`@`/keyword checks, URLhaus status, trusted-domain status).

 **Auditing & testing:**

-- `audit_url_dataset.py` cleans a *separate* candidate dataset (`data/new_data_urls.csv` → `data/clean_url_dataset.csv`): normalizes
+- `audit_url_dataset.py` is a standalone data-QA script (label-conflict and duplicate detection) used to vet a candidate dataset (`data/new_data_urls.csv` → `data/clean_url_dataset.csv`) before considering it for training.
+Not part of the training pipeline.
-  URLs, removes rows with conflicting labels for the same normalized URL, drops normalized duplicates, extracts registered domains, and reports domain-level label consistency. **Not currently consumed by the training notebook** — it's prep for folding additional URL data into training later; safe to remove for now if you have no near-term plan to use `new_data_urls.csv`.
 - `test_url_generalization.py` runs the loaded `HybridURLModel` against a curated, hand-labeled set of real-world-style URLs (known legitimate domains with realistic paths/queries, plus various phishing patterns: